 Most “hire vs outsource” content is written for the US market, where employer overhead is relatively low (FICA contributions run around 7.65%) and employment law is more straightforward.

-The data from DonnaPro's salary research illustrates the spread: a top-tier EA costs €9,007/month fully loaded in Germany, €9,062 in France, €9,650 in the UK, and €13,490 in Switzerland.
+Europe is different.
+Materially different.
+A top-tier EA costs €9,007/month fully loaded in Germany, €9,062 in France, €9,650 in the UK, and €13,490 in Switzerland.
 In France and Belgium, employer contributions alone push a €6,250/month salary to over €9,000.
-In Switzerland, contributions add more than CHF 1,600/month on top of an already high base.

-For a founder running operations across multiple European markets - typical for DonnaPro clients - the compliance complexity multiplies.
+For a founder running operations across multiple European markets – typical for DonnaPro clients – the compliance complexity multiplies.
 Each country has its own rules on contracts, contributions, leave entitlements, and dismissal procedures.
-Managing that in-house requires either specialist HR resource or expensive external legal support.
+An outsourced EA through a European agency eliminates this entirely.
+The employment relationship sits with the agency.
+You get the output without the exposure.

 Is a Virtual Executive Assistant Worth It?